Imageomics/biocap/README.md

 ## Model

-The main differences in the training implementation between BioCLIP 2 and BioCLIP are the adopted model architecture and the introduction of experience replay.
-BioCLIP 2 employs a ViT-L/14 CLIP architecture pre-trained with LAION-2B data.
-Along with the contrastive optimization of biological organism data, we also include part of the LAION-2B data for experience replay.
-In order to reduce the influence of the domain gap between hierarchical labels and image captions, we use two separate visual projectors on top of the visual encoder.
-This part of the code is in [transformer.py](src/open_clip/transformer.py).
+The main differences in the training implementation between BioCAP and BioCLIP are the adopted model architecture and the introduction of captions.
+BioCAP uses two separate visual projectors.
+This part of the code is [transformer.py](train_and_eval/open_clip/transformer.py).
+In addition, we incorporate synthetic captions as complementary supervision.
+Synthetic captions help bridge this gap by providing descriptive, trait-focused supervision.
+This part of the code is [data.py](train_and_eval/open_clip_train/data.py) and [train.py](train_and_eval/open_clip_train/train.py).
-We provide the weight of BioCLIP 2 in the [BioCLIP 2 model repo](https://huggingface.co/imageomics/bioclip-2).
+We provide the weight of BioCAP in the [BioCAP model repo](https://huggingface.co/imageomics/biocap).

 ## Commands

+For more details on the training and evaluation processes and downloading the requisit data, please see the [BioCAP Pipeline](BioCAP-pipeline.md).
+A summary for training and evaluating on the different tasks is provided below.

 ### Training

-The [TreeOfLife-200M](https://huggingface.co/datasets/imageomics/TreeOfLife-200M) images can be downloaded from their original sources with [distributed-downloader](https://github.com/Imageomics/distributed-downloader).
-[TreeOfLife-toolbox/docs](https://github.com/Imageomics/TreeOfLife-toolbox/tree/main/docs#treeoflife200m-dataset-download-guide) contains instructions for full download into the proper format, and the code to construct the webdataset for training.
-These repositories are included in the supplementary material.
-[img2dataset](https://github.com/rom1504/img2dataset) can be used to download data from the first three metadata parquet files of LAION-2B-en; we use the first downloaded 4,000 tar files for experience replay.
-Finally, download the validation set from [TreeOfLife-10M](https://huggingface.co/datasets/imageomics/TreeOfLife-10M) ([download instructions](https://github.com/Imageomics/bioclip/blob/main/docs/imageomics/treeoflife10m.md)), as we use that for evaluation during training.
+First download the data from [TreeOfLife-10M](https://huggingface.co/datasets/imageomics/TreeOfLife-10M) and [TreeOfLife-10M Captions](https://huggingface.co/datasets/imageomics/TreeOfLife-10M-Captions) to reproduce the model training.

 Clone this repository, then install the requirements:
 ```